siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 	[{sv:_}](#sv---status-report-verbosity) | Status_report_Verbosity | 0=off, 1=filtered, 2=verbose
 	[{si:_}](#si---status-interval) | Status report interval | in milliseconds (100 ms minimum interval)

-_Note: JSON syntax (JS) has been removed.
+_Note: As of 0.99 JSON syntax (JS) has been removed.
 All responses are strict JSON format.
 G2core accepts commands in strict or relaxed JSON format_

 ### $EJ - Enable JSON Mode
 _Note: The behavior of EJ has changed in 0.99_